 What is the balance between content and language development in a CLIL course?

 CLIL is a content-driven methodology.
 This approach is what differentiates CLIL from other methods.
 The balance changes depending on the CLIL model or the aim of a specific class.
-It is the blend of content and language development that matters, not the time attributed to each.
+The blend of content and language development matters, not the time attributed to each.
 The content drives language development.

-When choosing content, it is essential to consider your learners’ culture and the methodology you will use.
+When choosing content, it is essential to consider your learners’ culture and your methodology.

 Is a CLIL score based on language knowledge or subject knowledge?

 It depends on the aim of the CLIL course and the expected outcome.
 The basis for a score could be language, subject or a combination of both.
 For example, suppose the CLIL course taught a needed business skill in English.
 In that case, the score will likely measure both skill and language components.

 Why is CLIL developing, and what are the driving forces?

 The sort answer is globalisation.
 Kofi Annan said, “Arguing against Globalisation is like arguing against gravity.”
 CLIL is no longer an idea or a fad; it is a reality.
 The five CLIL aims are about cross-cultural communication and understanding.
 Globalisation is challenging without cross-cultural communication and understanding.

 Do CLIL teachers get paid more?

 Getting paid more is not guaranteed, but CLIL skilled teachers usually benefit financially or have fewer teaching hours.
 This is because the demand for CLIL qualified teachers is increasing, and they can generally command better work and pay conditions.